downfromthetrees/the_magic_eye/README.md

 # Magic Eye

 Magic Eye is a bot created to help moderate image subreddits.
 It's main feature is detecting and removing reposted images, but it has several other image and general moderation features.
+It is designed to be flexible and configurable and can work with a variety of workflows.

 Check out [r/MAGIC_EYE_BOT](https://www.reddit.com/r/MAGIC_EYE_BOT/) for support.